-- HIV not only affects the patient, it affects the family and household as well.
-For example, children with HIV may be cared for by parents with HIV who may be ill.
+- HIV not only affects the patient, but the family and household as well.
+For example, children with HIV may be cared for by ill parents.
 Nurses must think beyond the patient and include the context of the patient's family and household as a unit. - Assess: Have household members been tested?
 Do they need assistance in accessing care and treatment for themselves or the patient?
 What challenges do they face within the home? - Intervene: Refer to testing and other services, counsel on issues related to care of whole family/household.